What is the LIMEX business?

 Future of LIMEX

 Regarding LIMEX material circulation, we are promoting material circulation using the recycling plant "Yokosuka Circular Factory" operated by TBM and existing recycling facilities.
 Furthermore, using the Yokosuka Circular Factory as a model, we plan to expand mechanical recycling of LIMEX and plastics that were previously burned both domestically and overseas.
-To that end, we are also focusing on creating infrastructure for resource material circulation to collect and recycle LIMEX and plastics from businesses and general consumers.
+To that end, we are also focusing on creating infrastructure for material circulation to collect and recycle LIMEX and plastics from businesses and general consumers.

 Meanwhile, with regard to the plastic that is a secondary raw material in LIMEX, technological development is underway to replace it with plant-based, biodegradable, marine biodegradable plastics and recycled plastics, and actual products have already begun.
 We will continue to work to further expand its use, including mass production.